haxtheweb/webcomponents/elements/haxcms-elements/demo/custom/README.md

 ## Usage

 1. After creating a new site, go into `_sites/MYSITE/custom` and run `yarn install`.
-2. Now run `yarn start` to begin watching the src directory for changes
+2. Now run `npm start` to begin watching the src directory for changes
 3. Edit the `src/custom.js` as you would any web component / ESM compliant code.
 4. Open a web browser to `http://HAXCMS/_sites/MYSITE` and see changes as you work on them